arunelias/session-alive/README.md

 The page reload is not required as the process happens in the background using AJAX requests.
 The following options are available in the Background Request Options:

-- **Trigger URL:**
+- **Trigger URL: (asterisk (*) wildcard is supported)**
-  Navigating to the _Trigger URL_ will start the background request loop.
+  When visited, this URL starts the background request process.
 The background request URL is requested at the set _Request Interval_.
+For example if _Trigger URL_ is set to `https://example.com/*`, navigating to `https://example.com/login` or `https://example.com/dashboard` *Background Request Rule* will start.

 - **Background Request URL: (Optional)**
   If background request URL is different from the _Trigger URL_, it can be set here.
 Otherwise the _Trigger URL_ will be used by default.